alphagov/government-service-design-manual/service-manual/design-and-content/resources/buttons.md

 * Actions that have irreversable effects should look 'scary'
 * Keep them away from the other actions
-* Use an alert to check that the user really wants to do this
+* Make the action reversible / “undo”-able
-* Even better, make the action reversible
+* If that isn't possible to implement, use an alert to check that the user really wants to do this

 ### Launch button
 <div class="pattern-example">